Njacko Backo: Career

-Njacko is a musician who makes his own instruments, and is one of the new Kalimba players in the Western world.
+Njacko is a musician who makes his instruments and is one of the new Kalimba players in the Western world.
 He also plays the Zaa Koua.

 He has worked with African artists, including the late Boubacar Diabaté, Oumar Diayé, and dancer Zab Maboungo.
 He formed his band Njacko Backo and Kalimba Kalimba in 1990 and has independently released a total of 11 full-length albums to date.
-Njacko has performed at the Montreal Jazz Festival, the Louisiana Folk Festival (Lafayette, LA) and the Houston International Jazz Festival (Houston, TX), among countless other events.
+Njacko has performed at the Montreal Jazz Festival, the Louisiana Folk Festival (Lafayette, LA), and the Houston International Jazz Festival (Houston, TX), among countless other events.
 He has also composed music for films including To Walk with Lions, Born Free, and Spirit in the Tree.
 In addition to music, Njacko also teaches extensively in the Greater Toronto Area through an organization called Mariposa in the Schools.
 He has produced three instructional African drumming CDs and instructional DVDs.
-On October 20, 2022, Backo went to the DSBN Academy for a massive presentation in front of thousands of people, about Cameroon and instruments that he plays.
+On October 20, 2022, Backo went to the DSBN Academy for a massive presentation in front of thousands of people, about Cameroon and the instruments that he plays.